-A nine-year-old girl was raped and murdered in India.
+A 9-year-old girl was raped and murdered in India.
 Her death is part of a bigger problem facing Dalit women

 CNN spoke to several activists from Dalit Women Fight (DWF), which campaigns for the rights of women from their community.
 While Riya Singh and Mohini Bala are public about their work, the names of the other activists have been changed for their protection.
 This story is part of CNN's commitment to covering issues around identity, including race, gender, sexuality, religion, class and caste.